 The ammo you keep in your gun safe in the box is hardly under the same conditions the loads in your weapon encounter during day to day carry.

-In a cool, dry storage, primer shelf life is indefinite.
-Heat and moisture is what can ruin them.
+In cool, dry storage, primer shelf life is indefinite.
+Heat and moisture are what can ruin them.
 The day to day carry your CCW ammo experiences is unlikely always going to be cool and dry.

 Carrying during the summer, your gun is going to come in contact with sweat and oil (which, by the way, have probably soaked into your holster too).
 That means the same for the ammunition in your weapon.